immarisabel/lingo-wordgame/README.md

 **TO DO:**
 - [ ] fix the loop to not ask again the difficulty nor try again but continue until player presses end game on GIU
+- [ ] do a give up option everytime you fail
 - [ ] Integrate a database
 - [ ] Register User name in database
 - [ ] Score per guess 10